 Most major OEMs develop strategic partnerships with their key suppliers expecting them to provide an array of integrated services including purchasing, warehousing and assembly.
 The Corporation has been designated as a key supplier by certain of its customers and aims to achieve the same status with others.
-In order to achieve key status, the Corporation may need to expand existing capacities or capabilities, however there is no assurance that the Corporation will be able to do so.
+In order to achieve or maintain key supplier status, the Corporation may need to expand existing capacities or capabilities, however there is no assurance that the Corporation will be able to do so.

-Many new aircraft and aircraft engine programs require that major suppliers become risk-sharing partners, meaning that the cost of design, development and engineering work associated with the development of the aircraft or the aircraft engine is partially born by the supplier, usually in exchange for a life-time agreement to supply those critical parts once the aircraft or the aircraft engine is in production.
-In the event that the aircraft or the aircraft engine fails to reach the production stage, inadequate number of units is produced, or actual sales otherwise do not meet projections, the Corporation may incur significant costs without any corresponding revenues.
+Many new aircraft and aircraft engine programs require that major suppliers become risk-sharing partners, meaning that the cost of design, development and engineering work associated with the development of the aircraft or the aircraft engine is partially born by the supplier, usually in exchange for a life-of-program agreement to supply those critical parts once the aircraft or the aircraft engine is in production.
+If the aircraft or the aircraft engine fails to reach the production stage, and an inadequate number of units are produced or actual sales otherwise do not meet projections, the Corporation may incur significant costs without any corresponding revenues.